titilda/appunti/Software Engineering 2/index.md

 - **Use-Def (UD)**: Connects a use of a variable to all its possible definitions.

 These chains are essential for optimizations (like dead code elimination) and bug finding (like use-before-define).

+### Symbolic Execution

+**Symbolic Execution** is a program analysis technique that executes programs with symbolic inputs instead of concrete values.
+This allows to analyze reachability (which parts of the code can be executed), path feasibility (which paths are possible to take), and generate test cases.

+During the symbolic execution, the program is executed symbolically.
+During the execution the **path condition** (logical formula that represents the constraints on the inputs that must hold for the execution to follow a particular path) is built.

+When a branch is encountered (e.g., an `if` statement), the symbolic execution forks into two paths:

+1. **True branch**: The path condition is updated to include the condition of the branch.
+2. **False branch**: The path condition is updated to include the negation of the condition.

+At the end of each path is possible to analyze the path condition to determine if the path is _feasible_ (i.e., if there exists an input that satisfies the path condition) or is _infeasible_.